dmmh/synolonxt/README.md

 3. Installation done.

-4. Start client with: $ /usr/local/etc/rc.d/nxtclient.sh start
+4. $ reboot to start the client on boot (or from a SSH client start NXT client with: $ /usr/local/etc/rc.d/nxtclient.sh start)

 UPDATE